ethanrhume/wwcdch/README.md

    ```
    This ensures all package versions are the same as my own, and runs the
    data cleaning script so that you are ready for analysis.

+### Methodology

+Data for this project was sourced from the following:

+- Annual Communicable Disease Reports (WDOH)
+- Washington Disease Reporting System
+- STI Data from WDOH
+- Washington Tracking Network

+After cleaning and compiling all data, exploratory analyses were conducted to
+begin identifying outliers in terms of overrepresented diseases, sociodemographic
+disparities, or spatial effects.